If you’re interested in cleansing your body, mind, aura, or just your physical space, try these 10 tips for smudging sage.

 Fortunately, you don’t have to be a shaman to use sage.
-We use it regularly as an essential spiritual tool to compliment our meditation practice and protect our energy fields.
-If you’re interested in cleansing your body, mind, aura or just your physical space, try these tips for honoring the sacred tradition of smudging:
+We use it regularly as an essential spiritual tool to complement our meditation practice and protect our energy fields.
+If you’re interested in cleansing your body, mind, aura, or just your physical space, try these tips.

-Select Your Sage.
+Select sage.
 You can find bundled sage at just about any health food store for about $10, depending on the size.
-Although white sage is the most purifying, some bundles include a mix of sage, lavender or cedar, which can be uplifting and relaxing.
+Although white sage is the most purifying, some bundles include a mix of sage, lavender, or cedar, which can be uplifting and relaxing.
 You can also grow your own from seed to save money and create a deeper connection with the energy of the plant.
-We typically harvest sage from our garden in the summer and fall and after letting it dry completely (takes about one week), we bundle it for burning in one piece or burn loose leaves in a fire-safe bowl.
+We typically harvest sage from our garden in the summer and fall, and after letting it dry completely (takes about one week), we bundle it for burning in one piece or burn loose leaves in a fire-safe bowl.

-Procure A Smudge Bowl.
+Procure a smudge bowl.
 My first sage utensil was an abalone shell found on the beach.
 It was beautiful to look at, but often got too hot to handle once the sage was lit.
-As such, smudging is be best done in fire-safe vessels, like clay pots which you can find at just about any crystal/new age shop.
-Many have small holes built-in, allowing more oxygen to reach the flames and sustain the burning process.
+As such, smudging is best done in fire-safe vessels like clay pots you can find at just about any crystal/new age shop.
+Many have small holes built in, allowing more oxygen to reach the flames and sustain the burning process.

-Gather Your Feathers.
-Since feathers come from birds, they compliment the ethereal element of the cleansing process and help spread sage over a greater surface area during smudging.
-To ensure no animals were harmed with your feathers and maintain the sacred intention of the cleanse, use only sustainably harvested, found or reclaimed feathers for smudging.
+Gather feathers.
+Since feathers come from birds, they complement the ethereal element of the cleansing process and help spread sage over a greater surface area during smudging.
+To ensure no animals were harmed with your feathers and maintain the sacred intention of the cleanse, use only sustainably harvested, found, or reclaimed feathers for smudging.
 Turkey feathers are ideal because they are both wide and long.

-Smudging People.
+Smudge people.
 Sage can be passed through a person’s energy field, or aura, to clear negative energy.
-This is especially helpful after an argument, a night out on the town or to lighten a depressed mood.
+This is especially helpful after an argument, a night out on the town, or to lighten a depressed mood.
 To smudge, have them stand in front of you with legs apart, arms open in a “T” position.
-Wave the smudge in soft, elliptical motions from the bottom of their feet to the top of their head, including legs, along each arm, under each armpit and entire torso.
-Have them stand on their tip toes or lift each foot so you can pass the smudge underneath for clearing.
-With the sage still lit, go around their back and smudge the head, neck, torso and arms using the same format.
-Unlike cigarette smoke which damages the lungs, sage smoke is not harmful to your health.
+Wave the smudge in soft, elliptical motions from the bottom of their feet to the top of their head, including legs, along each arm, under each armpit, and up entire torso.
+Have them stand on their tiptoes or lift each foot so you can pass the smudge underneath for clearing.
+With the sage still lit, go around their back and smudge the head, neck, torso, and arms using the same format.
+Unlike cigarette smoke, which damages the lungs, sage smoke is not harmful to your health.
 You can also sage yourself in the same way.
 Allow the power of the plant to guide you.
 Trust the medicine.

-Store Your Sage.
-Sage should be stored in clean, dry space.
-Some Native Americans believe storing sage in a drawer above waist height honors the sacred energy of the plant, helping it maintain a purified, elevated vibration which makes its cleansing properties more powerful.
+Store sage.
+Sage should be stored in a clean, dry space.
+Some Native Americans believe storing sage in a drawer above waist height honors the sacred energy of the plant, helping it maintain a purified, elevated vibration, which makes its cleansing properties more powerful.

-Regardless of how and where you sage, your purity of intent is the most important factor.
-With regular practice, smudging can be a powerful tool for spiritual grounding, healing and rejuvenation.
+Regardless of how and where you smudge sage, your purity of intent is the most important factor.
+With regular practice, smudging can be a powerful tool for spiritual grounding, healing, and rejuvenation.